Lipen/formal-methods-course/lec-dafny.typ

     A formal framework for doing this was developed by Tony Hoare, formalizing a reasoning technique by Robert Floyd.

-    It is based on the notion of a Hoare triple.
+    It is based on the notion of a _Hoare triple_.

-    Dafny is based on Floyd-Hoare Logic.
+    _Dafny_ is based on Floyd-Hoare Logic.
   ]
   #wrap-it.wrap-content(fig, body, align: top + right)
 ]